Meridian-docs/meridian-docs/SETUP-GUIDE.md

-# Meridian — 30-Minute Demo Store Setup Guide
+# Rudra — 30-Minute Demo Store Setup Guide

 Follow these steps in your Shopify admin and the homepage transforms from placeholders into a full premium storefront.
 Themes provide the design;